 Adult females are commonly about 0.7-1 m (2.3-3.3 ft) in length, reaching a maximum of 1.5 m (5 ft).
 Males are smaller than females.

 Bonnetheads feed during the day with foraging activity peaking in the late afternoon.
 The varied diet of bonnethead sharks includes crabs, shrimps, bivalves, snails, and some small bony fishes; however, they are also known to eat seagrasses.
 This menu of primarily hard-shelled invertebrates differs from that of other hammerheads which usually do not eat such prey.
 The tooth structure and jaws of bonnetheads has been adapted for feeding on both hard-shelled and soft prey.
 They have small sharp teeth at the front of their jaw for grasping soft-bodied prey, and broad, flat molar-like teeth at the back for crushing hard-shelled invertebrates.
-Like most sharks, they have rows of teeth in place ready to replace any worn or lost.
+Like most sharks, they have rows of teeth in place ready to replace any that become worn or lost.

 The primary diet of juveniles is swimming crabs and shrimps.

 Females reach maturity when they are 75-84 cm (30-33 in) in length.
 Males are 52-75 cm (20-30 in) long.
 After mating, the female can store the sperm for four months prior to actual fertilization of the eggs.
 When the embryos first emerge from the egg, they absorb the yolk for nourishment.
-The sac attaches to the female’s uterine wall to form a yolk-sac placenta, through which nourishment is then received from the female.
+The sac attaches to the female’s uterine wall to form a yolk-sac placenta, through which nourishment is received from the female.
 Females move to shallow bays and estuaries during the pupping season; whereas males move to a different location, an adaptation believed to prevent males from feeding on their own pups.
 Females are prevented from doing so because of a loss of desire for food.